-(i) Current contract related liabilities include customer contributions of £8.4m (2022: £8.4m).
-Revenue recognised in the reporting period of £4.7m was included in contract liabilities at the beginning of the period.
+- 13 Creditors: amounts falling due within one year (continued) - (i) Current contract related liabilities include customer contributions of £7.8m (2023: £8.4m).
+Revenue recognised in the reporting period of £7.5m was included in contract liabilities at the beginning of the period.

 The amounts owed to Group undertakings include amounts advanced to the Company by its ultimate parent SSE plc.
-Interest on these balances is charged at 4.03% (2022: 3.89%).
+Interest on these balances is charged at 4.87% (2023: 4.03%).